WeekendLu/guess_number_game/README.md

 # guess_number_game
-That is a little game~
+This just a little game~